|

 The

-run out of fuel and expand to engulf the Earth in
+will run out of fuel and expand to engulf the

-around 5 billion years.
-Whether there will still be
+Earth in around 5 billion years.
+Whether there

 How